 Plastic watering cans cost less than metal ones but are less durable.

-Metal watering cans must be made of galvanised steel to avoid rust.
+Metal watering cans must be made of galvanized steel to avoid rust.

-Choose a can you have the strength to carry - a full 3.8 litre /1-gallon watering can weighs 3.6 kilograms!
+Choose a can you have the strength to carry - a full 1-gallon watering can weighs 8 pounds!